Save The Last Trance For Me

 We speak therefore of words that are no longer words, but rather magical entities that serve to deter and corral.
 Spell language is designed not to describe or explain things but to invoke a set of pre-programmed demonic descriptions with which to detonate an explosion of disapproval calculated to dispose of what the suspect in his defence is likely to describe as ‘common sense’ — usually some category of what is called ‘conservative’ counter-argument or objection.
 The language is also calculated to protect in a manner immune from scrutiny all that the word-conjurer seeks to defend.
 When these words are uttered, almost no one listening encounters or is prompted to a thought; most simply feel themselves stung as though by a cattle prod or an electric fence, thereby experiencing a kind of shame at even knowing the targeted person, which in the vast majority of cases is sufficient to cause an immediate falling into line.

 This form of sorcery has come to saturate our cultures.
-Indeed, the events of the past year open up the terrifying possibility that human beings in general are now so amenable to hypnoidal mechanisms that in the future it may be unrealistic to expect them not to fall pretty to every passing tyrant.
+Indeed, the events of the past year open up the terrifying possibility that human beings in general are now so amenable to hypnoidal mechanisms that in the future it may be unrealistic to expect them not to fall prey to every passing tyrant.

 The claimed spread of SARS-CoV-2, which through the mechanism of lockdown ravaged the world, its economies, cultures and households, in the first half of 2020, attacked humanity in the most intimate ways imaginable: in the closest relations between peoples, in their entitlement and capacity to earn a living, in their most sacred liberties, their most carefully husbanded resources, health, not least their mental health.
 As a cursory glance at the relevant statistics will affirm, the ‘pandemic’ was a carefully orchestrated lie, accompanied by campaigns of terror perpetrated by politicians and technocrats, consolidated by establishment mouthpieces travelling in the robes of journalists and enforced by brutish police forces the world over.
 The effect was a mass paranoia concerning a risk of death no higher than a medium-rage influenza, and less than that incurred by the average person crossing a busy road.